 Target Axe Throwing provides everything you’ll need to participate, but feel free to bring your own throwing axe.

-Also check out FlannelJax's new Grand Rapids location.
+Interested?
+Also check out FlannelJax's Grand Rapids location.
 These two places have different rules and requirements, so be sure to read their FAQs closely.

 Break Room Therapy